-The strength of the relationship is ultimately the only real control you have over your child.29
+The strength of the relationship is ultimately the only real control you have over your child.

-The most important factor in delaying teenagers from drinking is positive parenting; based on good communication, negotiation, and setting firm limits.30 Since the pathway to alcohol and substance abuse can begin with high levels of conflict in the home,31 it is argued that the most powerful way to protect your child is through the power of your relationship with him/her.
-Research shows that children may be protected from the negative effects of drinking if they have strong bonds with the family,32 and that the optimum conditions for adolescents exist in families where there is good communication and the ability to resolve conflict.33 These bonds not only include their relationships with their parent/s but also how they fit into the wider family system, including siblings.34 It is worth repeating that research has continuously found that children who feel connected to their families are more likely to avoid the dangers of drugs.35
+The most important factor in delaying teenagers from drinking is positive parenting; based on good communication, negotiation, and setting firm limits.
+Since the pathway to alcohol and substance abuse can begin with high levels of conflict in the home, it is argued that the most powerful way to protect your child is through the power of your relationship with him/her.
+Research shows that children may be protected from the negative effects of drinking if they have strong bonds with the family, and that the optimum conditions for adolescents exist in families where there is good communication and the ability to resolve conflict.
+These bonds not only include their relationships with their parent/s but also how they fit into the wider family system, including siblings.
+It is worth repeating that research has continuously found that children who feel connected to their families are more likely to avoid the dangers of drugs.

 It goes without saying that the parent/child relationship begins at a very early age.
 However, as your teenager's personality evolves and matures, there is a need for those relationships to change.
 Activities that both parent and child engage in at the age of 7/8 may no longer be enough to sustain the relationship as puberty approaches.
 During adolescence, it may now be necessary to engage in new activities that allow you, as parent, to continue to remain an important part of his/her life.
-These activities can be based around new activities he/she may be interested in, or activities involving the whole family, or activities associated with developing skills for an independent life - such as giving them the responsibility to cook, to do grocery shopping, washing and ironing, gardening, or decorating his/her room.
+These activities can be based around new activities he/she may be interested in, or activities involving the whole family, or activities associated with developing skills for an independent life such as giving them the responsibility to cook, to do grocery shopping, washing and ironing, gardening, or decorating his/her room.
 However, doing activities [only] together is not productive unless communication is taking place.
-Going for a walk together without a conversation taking place can actually be both frustrating and negative for both parties.
+Going for a walk together without a conversation - that is not strained - taking place can actually be both frustrating and negative for both parties.
 Therefore, while doing activities together is always useful, it needs to be accompanied and complemented by a two-way conversation.

 Sharing a conversation about what is going on in your child's life and your own life can be the most effective method of maintaining that vital bond with your teenager.
-Remember, when asking about your child's activities, friends, and whereabouts - make sure your child knows it's because you care about them, not because you distrust them.36 Having meals together - without the teenager wearing headphones or watching the T.V. - is always a useful way to
+Remember, when asking about your child's activities, friends, and whereabouts - make sure your child knows it's because you care about them, not because you distrust them.
+Having meals together - without the teenager wearing headphones or watching the T.V. - is always a useful way to have regular communication between family members.
+Several parents have remarked that in their experience, they felt their teenager needed them more as a parent in their adolescent years than when they were 7/8 years of age.
+To quote a 6th year, "I took cannabis because it acted as an anaesthetic and numbed the pain."
+[Her relationship with one of her parents was not as it should have been].

-29 William Glasser, For Parents & Teenagers- Dissolving the Barrier Between You and Your Teen, p 9.
+&lt;sup>32 William Glasser, For Parents & Teenagers- Dissolving the Barrier Between You and Your Teen, p 9.

-30 Straight Talk - A Guide For Parents on Teenage Drinking, Health Promotion Unit, H.S.E.
+&lt;sup>33 Straight Talk - A Guide For Parents on Teenage Drinking, Health Promotion Unit, H.S.E.

-31 Jeffrey Arnett, Adolescence and Emerging Adulthood, 3rd ed., (London: Prentice Hall, 2009) p 434.
+&lt;sup>34 Jeffrey Arnett, Adolescence and Emerging Adulthood, 3rd ed., (London: Prentice Hall, 2009) p 434.

-32 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.
+&lt;sup>35 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.

-33 K. Geldard & D. Geldard, Counselling Adolescents, 2nd ed., (London: Sage Publications 2006) p 27.
+&lt;sup>36 K. Geldard & D. Geldard, Counselling Adolescents, 2nd ed., (London: Sage Publications 2006) p 27.